 Care should be taken with the approach for retrograde nailing as several anatomical structures are at risk.
-The most important potential hazard is damage to the anterior cruciate ligament.
-In addition, cartilage from the weight bearing zone may be damaged if a non-anatomic approach is selected.
-A non-anatomic approach can also lead to a failure to reduce the fracture properly, resulting in a varus/valgus malposition of the distal main fragment.
-Lastly, plunging out the back of the knee is always a major risk of this procedure because of the neurovascular structures.
+The most important potential hazard is damage to the posterior cruciate ligament.
+In addition, cartilage from the weight bearing zone may be damaged if the wrong approach is selected.
+This can also lead to a failure to reduce the fracture properly, resulting in a varus/valgus malposition of the distal main fragment.

-The anatomical landmark is the Blumensaat’s line (solid orange line) - this corresponds to the roof of the intercondylar notch.
+The anatomical landmark is the Blumensaat’s line, which corresponds to the roof of the intercondylar notch.

-A 2 cm skin incision is made longitudinally just distal to the inferior patellar pole, over the midline of the patellar tendon.
+Make a longitudinal 2 cm skin incision, just distal to the inferior patellar pole, over the midline of the patellar tendon.

-The medial parapatellar soft tissues are spread longitudinally with scissors.
-The patellar tendon is gently retracted laterally to allow for guide wire insertion.
+Spread the medial parapatellar soft tissues longitudinally with scissors.
+Retract the patellar tendon gently to allow for guide-wire insertion.